IvyLeano/RestfulNewsAPI/README.md

 # RestfulNewsAPI
+## Client
+- Web and mobile
+- Created using Flutter

 ## Server
 - Created using Spring Boot, you can learn more about Spring Boot here: https://spring.io/projects/spring-boot
 - Deployed using Digital Ocean